 Based on the priorities of stakeholders involved in CAPriCORN, the needs of persons seeking services in the metropolitan Chicago region, and the local expertise of clinicians and researchers in the health systems represented by CAPriCORN the health conditions being studied continue to be expanded.
 If you are interested in potentially exploring a research question, please use the contact form (below and on the upper right-hand side) to contact us!

 - electronic health records (EHRs) — The expansion of EHRs to document the health care of persons seeking services at CAPriCORN health systems streamlines the ability to use health information to answer the health questions that matter to all stakeholders.

 - patient- generated information — With appropriate consent, patients themselves provide their perspective on health through surveys administered through multiple methods including but not limited to paper documents, telephone calls, or electronic systems such as computers or cell phones.

 - Other sources such as insurance claim forms

-Regardless of the source, health data in CAPriCORN will be stored securely and handled in ways that protect patients’ privacy.
+Regardless of the source, health data in CAPriCORN is stored securely and handled in ways that protect patients’ privacy.

 CAPriCORN continues to develop security policies and measures that are right for its members.
-Close monitoring of research will be conducted by a special institutional review board created for CAPriCORN.
-Data privacy policies will be developed by the CAPriCORN Steering Committee and monitored by the privacy officer or board of each health system partner.
-A critical feature of this effort is that patients will be deeply involved in refining these policies.
+Close monitoring of research is conducted by the special institutional review board created for CAPriCORN.
+Data privacy policies were developed by the Risk Assessment and Analysis Group (RAAG) and subsequently approved by the CAPriCORN Steering Committee.
+The security is further monitored by the privacy officer or board of each health system partner.
+A critical feature of this effort is that patients are deeply involved in refining these policies.